The Road to Remission: Assessing Today's Treatment Goals in Crohn's DiseasePremiere Date: Friday, October 30, 2020

 |Marla C. Dubinsky, MD

-Co-Director, The Susan and Leonard Feinstein Inflammatory Bowel Disease Clinical Center
+Co-Director Susan and Leonard Feinstein IBD Clinical Center

 Icahn School of Medicine at Mount Sinai